ramojus/mellifluous.nvim/README.md

 ## Configuration
 Here is the default config, change it as you like.
 Structure is inspired by [catppuccin](https://github.com/catppuccin/nvim) theme config.

-If you want to combine some styles like bold and italic, you can just write `'bold italic'` in the same qoutes, separated by space.
+If you want to mix some styles like bold and italic, write `'bold italic'`.
 ```lua
 require 'meliora'.setup({
     neutral = false, -- set this to `true` for neutral background and greys.